mendix/docs-site-test/content/en/docs/howto7/general/setting-up-the-navigation-structure.md

 5. Click **Select**.

-    {{% alert type="info" %}}You can also select a microflow as default home page.
+    {{% alert color="info" %}}You can also select a microflow as default home page.
 Make sure that the microflow contains a 'Show Form' activity, otherwise the user won't see anything.{{% /alert %}}

     Now every time a user signs in to the application, the selected page/microflow is shown/triggered.